 "Nearly 20% of nurses reportedly suffer from some kind of clinical depression, yet it is a topic that no one really wants to talk about," says Dr. Dorothy Dulko, a faculty member for Walden University's Master of Science in Nursing.
-She adds, "It is crucial that the profession addresses the stigma surrounding depression in nurses by educating nursing leaders and nurses on the causes, signs and symptoms of depression and empowering them to break the silence on this important issue."
+She adds, "It is crucial that the profession addresses the stigma surrounding depression in nurses by educating nursing leaders and nurses on the causes, signs, and symptoms of depression and empowering them to break the silence on this important issue."

-Risk Factors For Nurse Depression
+The Risk Factors For Nurse Depression

 Nurses are on the front lines of patient care and must deal with stressful situations every shift.
-Kevon Owen, a clinical psychotherapist who treats medical professionals in Oklahoma City, says, "Often times we find that the combination of intense stress and negative coping can compound into deep, well-masked depression symptoms."
+Kevon Owen, a clinical psychotherapist who treats medical professionals in Oklahoma City, says, "Oftentimes we find that the combination of intense stress and negative coping can compound into deep, well-masked depression symptoms."

 The level of clinical acuity is directly linked to higher levels of depression in nurses, says the journal Workplace Health and Safety.
-The greatest symptoms of depression are reported by nurses working in psychiatric, intensive care and surgical units and those that experience workplace violence or traumatic events.
+The greatest symptoms of depression are reported by nurses working in psychiatric, intensive care, and surgical units and those that experience workplace violence or traumatic events.

 Owen suggests nurses may not prioritize self-care.
 "Medical professionals are good at caring for others but often woefully guilty of neglecting their own needs and mental health red flags," he explains.

-How Work Culture Affects Nurse Depression
+The Effects of Work Culture on Nurse Depression

-Nurses already face challenging hours, a lack of resources and responsibility for their patients' lives, but a lack of workplace support can make a nurse feel helpless.
+Nurses already face challenging hours, a lack of resources and responsibility for their patient's lives, but a lack of workplace support can make a nurse feel helpless.

-"There is a common expectation that nurses simply have to be strong in order to succeed in the profession and survive their daily routines, and that if they aren't strong enough, then they will just fail," says Dr. Dulko.
+"There is a common expectation that nurses simply have to be strong in order to succeed in the profession and survive their daily routines and that if they aren't strong enough, then they will just fail," says Dr. Dulko.
 "This often creates a workplace culture that leaves nurses feeling powerless, afraid, stressed, anxious and helpless, which can all lead to depression."

 Owen agrees that a lack of control contributes to depression. "[It's] the knowledge of a full census and the fact that you're it for the care that's going to be given," he says.
 He adds that nurses may feel devalued or under-appreciated by patients and administrations.

-Impact Of Depression On A Nurse's Well-Being
+The Impact of Depression On Nurses' Well-Being